 When Is it Time to Start Seeing a Gynecologist?

-Other health care providers who see teens for sexual health wellness visits include adolescent medicine physicians and family practice doctors, as well as nurse midwives and nurse practitioners.
+Other health care providers can see teens for sexual health wellness visits too, including adolescent medicine doctors, family practice doctors, and .

-Your gynecologist (or other expert health care provider) can:
+Your gynecologist (or other health care provider) can:

 - help you avoid problems in the future